 thyroid and prostate cancer.

-scans, HIDA scans, gastric emptying studies, and cardiac function studies.
+as bone scans, HIDA scans, gastric emptying studies, and cardiac function

-This facility is also capable of performing specialized scans to identify
+studies.
+This facility is also capable of performing specialized scans

-areas of bone infection, and parathyroid adenoma using a Siemens Symbia
+to identify areas of bone infection, and parathyroid adenoma using a Siemens

-Intevo SPECT/CT camera.
-This allows the nuclear images showing areas of
+Symbia Intevo SPECT/CT camera.
+This allows the nuclear images showing

-concern to be fused with a low radiation CT scan.
-This allows the radiologist
+areas of concern to be fused with a low radiation CT scan.
+This allows

-to more accurately identify the exact anatomic location of the abnormality.
+the radiologist to more accurately identify the exact anatomic location

 To find out more information about the test you are having click on this link: